Security Breaches can be Prevented

 In January of 2013, a Canadian federal agency wasn’t watching their data very closely.
 A hard drive that should have been shredded was “lost.”
 The hard drive contained the names, numbers, DOBs, and contact information of half a million student loan recipients.

 Those students may have bigger financial concerns than loan repayments if thieves exploit their personal information.
-The problem could have been avoided if only the hard drive had been destroyed.
+The problem could have been avoided if only the hard drive had been destroyed or they had used a VPN Canada.
+Online data can have extra protection if a VPN (virtual private network) is put in place.
+A VPN can encrypt any connections, securing personal data and minimizing any potential data stealing and identity thefts.
+Sounds like it would have been a good idea in this scenario.

 3. Don’t send it in for repairs.